Veteran's Hotline Aims to Smooth Transitions and Offer a Voice

 Yet, rather than withering under these very large expectations, Shulkin has gone above and beyond, crossing partisan lines and earning unprecedented support as he relentlessly fights for a more effective VA.
 Since January 11th, Shulkin has had a long list of successes, including increasing the quality at VA by firing hundreds of inadequate employees, addressing the wait-time issue by publicizing wait times at hospitals and clinics, expanding access to VA health case to isolated veterans through mobile phones, and reforming the VA’s outdated IT system with the purchase of a $16 billion digital health record system.
 Additionally, the Forever GI Bill, which expands veterans’ access to education, and the Accountability and Whistleblower Protection Act, which creates more power to remove ineffective VA employees, were both passed under Shulkin’s watch.

 Greater efficiency at the VA means that benefits should be granted in a more timely and fair manner.
 However, there is still a long way to go before the process is as easy as it should be.
 Shulkin has said himself that VA has decades worth of struggles that needs to be addressed.
 Therefore, the best way to overcome VA bureaucracy and get the benefits you deserve is by hiring an experienced attorney.

-With decades of experience obtaining MST, TDUI, and other disability benefits for veterans from Colorado to New York and beyond, I am confident that we can get you the benefits you are entitled to.
 Regardless of where you are in the application process, call us at (877) 629-1712 to get on the right track to winning your benefits today.